hideyhole1/Servo-Coding/README.md

-# arduino-rgb-cathode
+# Servo-Code
-Code to inter-fade a cathode rgb led for a cathode
+Basic arduino code for a servo motor